SiFli SDK RF Test Guide

 bf0_bt_common.c:1209

-CONFIG_BT_RF_TEST=y (the command itself is not gated by this switch; without it, uart_ipc_path_change simply is not called)
+CONFIG_BT_RF_TEST=y (the command itself is not gated by this switch; without it, uart_ipc_path_change simply isn’t called)

 bt_connection_manager.c:1776